Same old story with aging politicians – KION546

 McConnell’s age of 81 might seem old to the average American, but it’s far from out of the ordinary on Capitol Hill, where the average age for a sitting senator, 64, is eligible for Social Security.

 McConnell has been a senator since 1985, which makes him the 12th longest-serving senator ever.
-He hasn’t said if he will run for reelection in 2026 or if he will continue to be the GOP leader when the next Congress begins in 2025.
+He hasn’t said if he will run for reelection in 2026.
 The only other longer-serving senator is Sen. Charles Grassley, who is 89, and who won an eighth term last November.

 Biden had more than 36 years logged as a senator when he left to become vice president in 2009.
 If he had stayed in the Senate, he’d now have a full half-century tenure and be about a year away from eclipsing West Virginia Sen. Robert Byrd’s Senate record of 51 years, five months and 26 days.